maranemil/zmix-gui-app/README.md

 ## zmix-gui-app
-Shuffle sound randomiser using ffmpeg and rubberband-cli in tkinter GUI
+Shuffle sound randomizer using ffmpeg and rubberband-cli in tkinter GUI

 ### Install